ICE and ISAP Check-Ins

 If you need your passport while your immigration court case is still pending, there are two possible options: (1) you can ask ICE to return your passport temporarily, and (2) you can request a new passport from the consulate of your country of origin.
 There is more detail on these options below to help you decide whether they make sense for you.

-First, you can ask your ICE office to return your passport to you temporarily for a specific reason, such as to apply for a driver’s license.
+First, you can ask your ICE office to return your passport to you temporarily for a specific reason, such as to include in your asylum application or apply for a driver’s license.
 But you will have to return your passport by the date ICE specifies.
-If they do not agree to give you the passport itself, you can also ask them for a photocopy of the pages with your name, biographic information, and photo.
+If they do not agree to give you the passport itself, you can also ask them for a photocopy of all the pages of your passport, or at a minimum, the page with your name, biographic information, and photo.
 You can use that photocopy to prove your identity when you send immigration applications, like for a work permit.

 Second, some people may be able to request a new passport from the consulate of your country of origin.
 Whether this option makes sense for you may depend on the reasons why you are requesting asylum.